sandervandevelde/TtnAzureBridge/readme.md

 It can happen that the MQTT connection is closed, for unknown reasons.
 If that happens, an event handler is executed.
 Using the *ExitOnConnectionClosed* setting, you can specify what will happen.

 I suggest to run this bridge as an Azure Web Job and close the application if the connection is closed.
 The Web Job behavior is to restart the job again after a certain amount of seconds (normally 60 seconds).
 You can overrule the time using the setting *WEBJOBS_RESTART_TIME* in the portal (not in the app.config).

+## Azure WebJob

+This bridge can be used as an Azure webJob too.
+Follow this [workshop](workshop-ttncsharpbridge.md) to depoy it as a WebJob.